 A college degree is required for enrollment in Thrive Residency.
 Our program is best suited for single adults in their early to mid-20's, but we welcome those of any life stage to apply.

 Thrive Residency provides a 2-story, 6-BR home to the Residents, along with free rent, utilities, WiFi, furnishings, and some cleaning supplies.
 Male and female residents live on separate levels, each of which have their own separate entry, kitchen, bathroom, dining, and living areas.

-Will I receive credits or a degree for completing the academic portion of the program?
+Will I receive graduate-level credits for completing the academic portion of the program?

-We are currently engaged in promising conversations with a variety of seminaries and universities to procure graduate-level credits and/or a full master of arts degree in Christian Ministry (or its equivalent) for completion of our residency coursework.
-While we anticipate a favorable outcome, rest assured that the rigor and excellence of the academic portion of Thrive Residency will not be contingent on such partnerships.
+We are engaged in ongoing conversations with a variety of seminaries and universities in an effort to procure graduate-level credits for completion of our residency coursework.
+The efforts will continue until we find a suitable academic partner.
+Until then, rest assured that the rigor and excellence of the academic portion of Thrive Residency will not be contingent on such partnerships.

 How much will I earn at my 4-day/week ministry job?

 $1,000/month before taxes.
 Residents are encouraged to use these monies to budget accordingly - see below.

 What about food, gas, transportation, health insurance, etc.?

 Meals are provided for retreats and special group meetings/events only.
 We strongly recommend securing your own vehicle for transportation to/from work.
 And Residents are required to enroll in health insurance or a qualified health sharing network.

 What other expenses should I anticipate?